[Investigation] Moscow using far right to infiltrate EU parliament

 Moscow using far right to infiltrate EU parliament

-On the warm evening of the 30 June 2020, a chartered plane operated by the Russian Severstal Air Company, landed in Simferopol, the capital of Crimea annexed by Russia in March 2014.
+On the warm evening of 30 June 2020, a chartered plane operated by the Russian Severstal Air Company landed in Simferopol, the capital of Crimea annexed by Russia in March 2014.

-Around half of the passengers travelling to Crimea on a special flight from Moscow were European politicians, but there were politicians and activists from other countries, such as Afghanistan, Chile and Venezuela, too.
+Around half of the passengers travelling to Crimea on the special flight from Moscow were European politicians, but there were politicians and activists from other countries, such as Afghanistan, Chile, and Venezuela, too.

 Join EUobserver today